KeagenT/Java-Triple-Triad/README.md

 being the weakest and strongest respectively.
 The goal of the game is to "capture" your opponent's cards by placing a higher value side adjacent to an opponent's placed card.
 The person with the most amount of captured cards when the 9 slot board is full wins the game.

+In order to play simply double click the card you wish to play then double click the spot you wish to place the card.
+Note that Player 1 is always on the right side and Player 2 the left.

+## Credits
+All original art and concepts are property of Square Enix.
+Image sprites are taken from [Video Game Sprites](http://www.videogamesprites.net/)